HenryVooren/Sandbox/README.md

 # Sandbox
-Environment for programs and testing outside of practical
+Environment for programs and testing outside of practicals